wudongming97/wudongming97.github.io/_pages/about.md

 # About Me
 From 2019.09 to present, I am a PhD student in Department of Computer Science, Beijing Institute of Technology, advised by <a href="https://scholar.google.com/citations?user=_Q3NTToAAAAJ&hl=en">Prof. Jianbing Shen</a>.

-From 2024.09 to present, I am a visiting student at Mohamed bin Zayed University of Artificial Intelligence, supervised by <a href="https://mbzuai.ac.ae/study/faculty/rao-muhammad-anwer/">Prof. Rao Muhammad Anwer</a> and <a href="https://sites.google.com/view/fahadkhans">Prof. Fahad Shahbaz Khan</a>.

 From 2022.06 to present, I am a research intern at Foundation model group in MEGVII Technology, supervised by <a href="https://scholar.google.com.hk/citations?user=YI0sRroAAAAJ&hl=zh-CN">Tiancai Wang</a> and <a href="https://scholar.google.com/citations?user=yuB-cfoAAAAJ&hl=zh-CN&oi=ao">Xiangyu Zhang</a>.

+From 2024.09 to 2025.01, I am a visiting student at Mohamed bin Zayed University of Artificial Intelligence, supervised by <a href="https://mbzuai.ac.ae/study/faculty/rao-muhammad-anwer/">Prof. Rao Muhammad Anwer</a> and <a href="https://sites.google.com/view/fahadkhans">Prof. Fahad Shahbaz Khan</a>.

 In 2021.05-2022.05, I was a research intern at Inception Institute of Artificial Intelligence, UAE, supervised by <a href="https://xingpingdong.github.io/">Xingping Dong</a> and <a href="https://scholar.google.com/citations?user=z84rLjoAAAAJ&hl=zh-CN&oi=ao">Prof. Ling Shao</a>.